Supernova1114/Autonomous-Robot-Simulation/README.md

 # Mapping-Solution
 Simulation of an autonomously navigating robot.
-WIP
+This is a WIP project used for experimentation.
 <br>
 Author: Cameron Rosenthal @Supernova1114
 <br>